Interventional Pain Medicine Procedures

 Several non-surgical interventions have been developed to treat lumbar disc pain.
 Unfortunately, overzealous and inappropriate utilization of these procedures has led to exclusion by the insurance industry.
 That being said, the physicians at McKenna, Ruggeroli and Helmi Pain Specialists have had success with each of these procedures on carefully selected patients.
 Given the insurance industry's position, these intradiscal procedures must be funded outside the traditional third party payer system.

-Percutaneous disc decompression refers to nonsurgical procedures designed to reduce disc volume, thereby decreasing the pressure exerted on pain generators either within the disc or at the spinal nerve.
+Refers to nonsurgical procedures designed to reduce disc volume, thereby decreasing the pressure exerted on pain generators either within the disc or at the spinal nerve.
 Only certain patients are candidates for this procedure.
 Appropriate candidates have a positive disc stimulation procedure.
-The positive disc must demonstrate contained intradiscal contrast spread, well-maintained height (>50% normal) and no evidence of spondylolisthetic vertebral segment, While initially developed for contained disc herniations < 5mm with associated radicular pain, these techniques has been used successfully for axial disc pain.
-Since this technique is new, studies are not yet completed and long term outcomes are not yet known.
+The positive disc must demonstrate contained intradiscal contrast spread, well-maintained height (>50% normal) and no evidence of spondylolisthetic vertebral segment, While initially developed for contained disc herniations < 5mm with associated radicular pain, these techniques have been used successfully for axial disc pain.

 As referred to above in the section regarding zygapophysial joint injections, thermal energy can be used to selectively destroy specific sensory nerves that are involved in the transmission of pain.
 Most commonly, the small nerves to the zygapophysial joints are subjected to this procedure.
 This technique may also be used to treat the thoracic splanchnic nerves for abdominal pain and the neck and back sympathetic for complex regional pain syndrome (CRPS), formerly called reflex sympathetic dystrophy (RSD), of the arms or legs.
 Because the procedure physically damages the targeted nerves, the physician must take great care in properly placing the needles.
 Prior to the radiofrequency procedure, it is important that a separate injection procedure be performed with local anesthetic, thereby establishing the diagnosis that will predict the effectiveness of the neuroablation.
 When performed properly and selectively, this can be a very safe and effective pain relief technique.